 K-R-I-T Motor Car: Brand overview

 In 1909, a new automobile company, the K-R-I-T Motor Car Company, was born in Detroit, Michigan.
-Founded by a group of investors, including Kenneth Crittenden, who is considered to be the inspiration for the company’s name, K-R-I-T aimed to offer affordable cars to the American middle class.
-Within a year, the first model, a five-seat tourer with a price tag of only $500, was launched.
+Founded by a group of investors, including Kenneth Crittenden, who is considered the inspiration for the company’s name, K-R-I-T aimed to offer affordable cars to the American middle class.
+The first model, a five-seat tourer with a price tag of only $500, was launched within a year.

 By 1915, the company could no longer compete with more established automakers, and sales began to decline.
 A year later, in 1916, the company declared bankruptcy, ending its seven-year run.
 During this time, K-R-I-T managed to produce about 3,000 cars.
-Although the company gained attention for its original name and original symbol, the story of K-R-I-T is an instructive example of the challenges faced by small independent automakers.
+Although the company gained attention for its original name and symbol, the story of K-R-I-T is an instructive example of the challenges small independent automakers face.

 Meaning and History